 But Golu had already lost the track when she started pointing.
 He was so confused and surprised that he didn’t even know what to say and how to respond.

 “Holy Shit!”, Golu murmured.

-Golu is a fictional character who is about to pursue M.Tech. at IISc, Bangalore.
+Golu is a fictional character who is pursuing e M.Tech. at IISc, Bangalore.
 I am writing this one as a series of situations, affairs and craziness that is yet to happen around Golu provided atleast few of you like this.
 So, lets high your pitchers and… cheers…!!